goggledefogger/animals-on-things/PRD.md

-# Product Requirements Document: Pets-On-Things (Phase 1: Image Generation with Persistent Anonymous Animals)
+# Product Requirements Document: Animals-On-Things (Phase 1: Image Generation with Persistent Anonymous Animals)

 ## 1. Elevator Pitch

-Pets-On-Things allows **animal lovers** to create profiles for **any animal** (pets, wildlife, insects, etc.), upload multiple photos for each, and use AI to generate unique, stylized images based on a selected photo (e.g., animals as comic book heroes, in cozy scenes, or custom scenarios).
+Animals-On-Things allows **animal lovers** to create profiles for **any animal** (pets, wildlife, insects, etc.), upload multiple photos for each, and use AI to generate unique, stylized images based on a selected photo (e.g., animals as comic book heroes, in cozy scenes, or custom scenarios).
 Data is associated with the user's browser via a persistent anonymous ID.
-It's a fun way to celebrate **all creatures** while aiming to eventually **support animal welfare and conservation organizations** through future merchandise sales.
+It's a fun way to celebrate **all creatures**, with future plans for **automated daily themed images** and eventually **supporting animal welfare and conservation organizations** through merchandise sales.

 ## 2. Who is this app for?